bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 objects called Builders.
 Builders are convenience classes that create all computation, validation and low-level geometries needed to render a High Level Chart.
 This provides clear pattern to easily extend the `Charts` interface with new charts.
-For more info about this refer to the
+For more info about this refer to  :ref:`bokeh_dot_charts_builders` reference.